ioBroker/ioBroker.zigbee/README.md

 - device map metrics may be incorrect
 - NVRam Backup is not supported.

-### Silicon Labs EZPS v8 / Zigate USB-TTL
+### Silicon Labs SoC

-Support for these chipsets is experimental.
-Please refer to the respective documentation on [this page](https://www.zigbee2mqtt.io/guide/adapters/) with regards to the state of the integration into the zigbee-herdsman and zigbee-herdsman-converters libraries.
+Support for [Silicon Lab Zigbee](https://www.silabs.com/wireless/zigbee) based adapters is experimental.
+The initial support for EZSP v8 is still not yet considered stable and the project is in need of more developers volenteering to help with this integration.
+Please refer to the respective documentation on [this page](https://www.zigbee2mqtt.io/guide/adapters/) and [ongoing development discussion](https://github.com/Koenkk/zigbee-herdsman/issues/319) with regards to the state of Silabs EmberZNet Serial Protocol (EZSP) adapter implementation integration into the zigbee-herdsman and zigbee-herdsman-converters libraries which it depends on.

+### ZiGate SoC

+Support for [ZiGate](https://zigate.fr) based adapters is experimental.
+The initial support for ZiGate is still not yet considered stable and the project is in need of more developers volenteering to help with this integration.
+Please refer to the respective documentation on [this page](https://www.zigbee2mqtt.io/guide/adapters/) and [ongoing development discussion](https://github.com/Koenkk/zigbee-herdsman/issues/242) with regards to the state of ZiGate adapter implementation into the zigbee-herdsman and zigbee-herdsman-converters libraries which it depends on.

 ## Work with adapter